 What purpose could venom have served in the pre-fall world?
 Certainly, it could not have been for pain and death.
 So why would a pre-fall animal have venom?
 There is a complex answer to this which ties into being unable to perform observational science on something in the past.
 Because we cannot go back to the Garden of Eden and look at fang blennies or rattlesnakes as they were originally created, we cannot prove that they were created with venom in the first place.
 This leads to a choice.
 Either we can choose to believe that venom had another use in the Garden of Eden, or that it was not present until after man’s fall.
 I’ll examine each in detail here.

 The first option is that venom had a use in the Garden of Eden that did not involve inflicting pain.
 What that use was is unclear and, obviously, we cannot perform science experiments to determine it.
 Many types of venom today contain powerful painkillers and neuro-transmitter blocking compounds.
 While there was some pain in the pre-fall world most likely, there was no death so venom could not have had that use.
 I did some research and found that the vast majority of uses for venom are in the medicinal field, thus making them useless in a world without illness or death.
 However, perhaps the purpose of venom was enzymatic in the pre-fall world, helping break down food?
 This is an unknown but cannot be entirely dismissed.

-However, just because it is unlikely that venom had a use in the Garden of Eden, does not negate the Creation account.
+However, just because venom did not have its current use in the Garden of Eden, does not negate the Creation account.
 God is all knowing, so He most certainly knew that man would rebel against Him.
 Therefore, He could have given venomous creatures their venom in the Garden of Eden before they had need of it.
-However, based on the book of Genesis and the principle of gene expression, I believe another possibility is more likely.
+However, based on the book of Genesis and the principle of gene expression, there appears to be another possibility available.
 That possibility is that the genetic template for the venom was present in the DNA of venomous organisms, but was blocked from being expressed until after man’s fall.